ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 Sim moved from the children's shelter to kneel beside Dax, ignoring the pain in his injured hand as he channeled what healing power he possessed.
 Sweat beaded on the priest's forehead, his face growing ashen with effort.
 His hands trembled, the light flickering like a dying candle.

-"He's beyond my help," Sim whispered, his voice breaking.
-Tears streamed down his weathered cheeks.
-"The damage is too great.
-I cannot—" His hands fell to his sides, the faint glow extinguished.
+"He's gone," Sim choked out, tears blurring his vision.
+"Alanyi forgive me, the damage... it's too much.
+I can't...
+I can't do it."
+His hands fell to his sides, the faint glow extinguished.

 Around them, the survivors gathered in a silent circle.
 Shoulders slumped in defeat.
 Hands covered mouths to stifle sobs.
 Eyes turned away from the dying boy, unable to bear witness to their helplessness.
 Alia knelt beside her brother, her tears falling onto his blood-stained face.